 Certificates show that you have completed the course.
 They do not provide credit.

 Watch a preview:chapter 1 / lesson 1Musical Timbre of Instruments and Singers: Definition

-Course SummaryPrepare for the FTCE Music exam with our mobile-friendly study guide course.
-Use these short video lessons to review all the topics covered on the test and then measure your understanding with the corresponding lesson quizzes and chapter tests.
+Course SummaryPrepare for the FTCE Music K-12 exam with our mobile-friendly study guide course.
+Use these short video lessons to review all the topics covered on the test, then measure your understanding with the corresponding lesson quizzes and practice exams.

 To Start This Course Today

 Course Practice TestCheck your knowledge of this course with a 50-question practice test.

 - Detailed video explanations for wrong answers